LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 ## To edit an existing predefined content response:

-1. Open the Campaigns area.
+1. Open the campaigns area.

 ![](/img/creating-predefined-content-4.png)

 {:start="2"}
-1. In the Campaigns footnote, click **Predefined Content**.
+1. In the campaigns footnote, click **Predefined Content**.
 The predefined content library is displayed.

 ![](/img/creating-predefined-content-5.png)